 Ten Tons of Love

-The Lutheran Campus Ministry has left its lasting mark on both this school and the surrounding community
+The Lutheran Campus Ministry has left its lasting mark on both the school and the community

 15 years ago Francis Parks from Hendricks Chapel, Paula Hughson from First English Lutheran Church, a group of students from LCM, and Chaplain George Koch drove around campus in two station wagons at the end of the spring semester and collected clothing students had left behind when they left campus.
 These discarded pants, tops, coats, shoes were welcomed by men women and children living in the city who needed as well as enjoying their “new” clothes.